wp-plugins/easy-popular-posts/readme.txt

 If you can't contribute to the plugin in any other way, please consider translating it to your local language.

 == Change Log ==

+= 15.01.12 =

+* Fixed an error displaying the plugin as a PHP call
+* Cleaned up inline documentation

 = 15.01 =